top of page

 As a theatre musician, he has been seen in the Broadway pits for the shows “A Funny Thing Happened On The Way To The Forum” starring Nathan Lane, “Victor/Victoria” starring Julie Andrews, “The King and I” starring Lou Diamond Phillips, “Big: The Musical” a musical adaptation of the 1988 Tom Hanks film, and numerous national tours.
 He is the creator of “Concert with Words”, a concert experience that blends instrumental music and spoken word.

 Montelione is a teaching artist providing masterclasses and performances throughout the United States.
 He has performed all over the world as a chamber musician and soloist, with engagements throughout North America, Europe, and Asia.
-He has been on the faculty of the University of Florida as a Visiting Assistant Professor of Trumpet and a member of the artist faculty for the National Trumpet Competition.
-Before arriving at the University of Florida, Montelione served as a teaching-artist for the Los Angeles Philharmonic, a performing artist-educator for Blue Lake Fine Arts Camp and the New England Music Camp and as the Director of Instrumental Performance at Rhodes College in Memphis, TN.
-He is currently on faculty at Florida Tech University where he teaches trumpet and directs the concert and jazz ensembles.
+He has been on the faculty of the University of Florida, Rhodes College, and Florida Tech University.
+He enjoyed his time as a member of the artist faculty for the National Trumpet Competition, a teaching-artist for the Los Angeles Philharmonic, a performing artist-educator for Blue Lake Fine Arts Camp and the New England Music Camp.